electron/governance/playbooks/responses/stale-pr.md

 Thank you for your contribution to Electron!

-We've noticed there hasn't been any activity from the author in some time, and since the pull request was opened, there have been many changes to the codebase.
+We've noticed there hasn't been any activity on the pull request in some time, and there have been many changes to the codebase since it was opened.
 As a result, your pull request may no longer be applicable or could conflict with more recent updates.

 To keep pull requests relevant for maintainers, we'll be closing this one for now.
 However, if you believe it's still relevant or if there was a mistake, feel free to request us to reopen it or provide a follow-up comment.